NERC-CEH/VegSci.jl/README.md

 # VegSci.jl

-`VegSci.jl` is a package containing tools for vegetation science using the Julia (Bezanson et al. 2017), a growing scientific programming language which solves the ‘two language problem’ (Roesch et al. 2023), offering C and FORTRAN-like performance alongside the readability and user-friendliness of higher level languages such as Python. `VegSci.jl` aims to collate selected functionality found in popular vegetation science software programs/packages such as JUICE, vegan, ade4, vegclust,
+`VegSci.jl` is a package containing tools for vegetation science using Julia (Bezanson et al. 2017), a growing scientific programming language which solves the ‘two language problem’ (Roesch et al. 2023), offering C and FORTRAN-like performance alongside the readability and user-friendliness of higher level languages such as Python. `VegSci.jl` aims to collate selected functionality found in popular vegetation science software programs/packages such as JUICE, vegan, ade4, vegclust,